nu11ptr/flexrc/README.md

 # flexrc
-A flexible alternative to Rust Rc/Arc
+A flexible/modular alternative to Rust Rc/Arc with unique hybrid capabilities

+## Status

+In development/prototype - not yet tested.
+Do not use except for experimentation